evanaze/100-days-of-code/log.md

 **Thoughts**
 I should re-write my data ingestion script in Julia, and use Julia exclusively for my trading applications.
 It looks like it has everything I need, and it is a compiled language.

+### Day 12: Saturday, January 15, 2021

+**Today's Progress**: Trying to connect to the websocket in Julia

+**Thoughts**
+This is more challenging than I would like.
+The lack of good documentation is a challenge, but the soln to look through the source code probably helps the learning curve.